 How to identify

 A unique and unmistakeable animal, the hedgehog is small, brown and round, with yellow-tipped spines over its back, and a fur-covered face.
 Mostly nocturnal, you may see or hear one snuffling around the garden.
-Or look out for the signs of hedgehogs, such as medium-sized, black droppings full of insect bits on the lawn.In our area
+Or look out for the signs of hedgehogs, such as medium-sized, black droppings full of insect bits on the lawn.Distribution

 The Isles of Scilly doesn't have any native land mammals, but you still might encounter introduced species including hedgehogs.
 St Mary's s home to a population of hedgehogs that can be spotted right across the island.
 The Garrison campsite, Peninnis, Hugh Town and anywhere with gardens are hotspots.
 They are believed to have been introduced to St Mary’s in the 1980s.
 Many welcome this charismatic species, especially as a gardener’s friend, however hedgehogs can pose a threat to shrews, ground nesting birds and seabirds, predating on eggs and young chicks.
 A hedgehog control programme has been carried out in the Outer Hebrides on North Uist.
 At present, hedgehogs don't appear to have a negative impact that would warrant intervention.
 In addition, they are considered ‘vulnerable’ on the IUCN red list and have suffered significant declines across the UK.